Skip to main content

 Physical Diagram - 3

-When done, simply close Physical Diagram 1 tab.
+When finished, simply close the Physical Diagram 1 tab.

-Final joins list should contain the following Joins:
+The final joins list should contain the following joins:

 Final Joins List